Blackout (2021 film)

 Blackout is a 2021 Nigerian film written and directed by a Malaysian based Nigerian actor Abbey Abimbola (Crackydon).
-The movie was released in October 2021 and was produced by the actors that featured in the movie includes Segun Arinze, Abbey Abimbola, Akin Olaiya, Toyin Alausa.
+The movie was released in October 2021 and was produced by the actors that featured in the movie including Segun Arinze, Abbey Abimbola, Akin Olaiya, Toyin Alausa.
 The movie is all about the crisis and problem faced by average Nigerians concerning power supply.